Autoscaler/autoscaler/autoscale-workload-rabbit/README.md

   Note there *must* be a profile named "default"
  - memoryQueryRequestFrequency: The number of seconds that the service should wait between issuing requests to check rabbitmq's current memory consumption.
+ - stagingQueueIndicator: A string that is used to identify queues that are staging queues.
+If this is provided, queue names that follow the naming pattern `"^" + scalingTarget + stagingQueueIndicator + ".+$"` will be considered staging queues and the statistics for these staging queues will be taken into account alongside the statistics for the target queue (scalingTarget) when making a scaling decision.

 ## Usage